firstcontributions/first-contributions/README.md

 where `this-is-you` is your GitHub username.
 Here you're copying the contents of the first-contributions repository on GitHub to your computer.

-### Register the upstream repository
+## Register the upstream repository

 You have now created a local clone on you computer.
 This clone will point to your forked repository.
 It's also useful to have the upstream repository (the source that you forked) registered as well to be able to stay up to date with the latest changes.

-If you haven't already, start by changing your directory to the rebus repository that was created when you ran `git clone`:
+If you haven't already, start by changing your directory to the firstcontributions repository that was created when you ran `git clone`:

 ```sh
 cd first-contributions